|

 It is very easy, when extolling the virtues of alternative energy, to forget that the iron used to make the kit was mined in Australia and it took a huge amount of coal and water to firstly remove the rust from the rock, second to purify the rust into iron and third to turn iron into steel.
 It required oil to power the transport around the world.
 The same for the copper pipes, the plastics, the aluminium and the copper wiring.
 We use a huge amount of energy and water to turn earth resources into manufactured products.
 Buying kit used a lot of water, created pollution and increased global warming.
 Changing a component or throwing the whole thing away and replacing it creates even more.

-One of the expert's teams had to quantify the carbon in a new public building.
-They found that a lot of the timber was Canadian but it had been sold and moved to Southern USA before being purchased and transported to Britain.
-The total carbon was more than twice Scottish timber that only travelled 300 miles or so.
 In comparison, how far would your concrete travel?
 The aggregate, 77% by weight, might be quarried where they batch the concrete.
 If so usually a maximum of only 20 miles.
 The cement: a 15th of your concrete might have come from Port Talbot and another 15th from Greece.
 Another 15th is the water that only travelled as far as the truck.
 Overall, concrete is greener than many suppose.

 Another cause of carbon waste the experts were keen to make clear was the effect on Whole Life Carbon designing a building and its services to fully meet the demands for energy during the coldest and the hottest times.